 One of the big reasons I have so much sustainable fashion in my capsule wardrobe is thanks to on-trend companies such as prAna.
 I have quite a few of their pants, shirts and dresses and I truly do love them all.
-Especially since all of the cotton used by prAna is now 100% organic cotton, starting with their Spring 2018 collection this year.
+Especially since all of the cotton used by prAna is now 100% organic cotton.

 Does organic cotton clothing have pesticides?

 No, organic cotton clothing doesn’t have traditional insecticides or pesticide residues.

 Which is important because approximately 25% of the world’s pesticides are used to grow cotton.